rekart22/Luma/luma-therapy/documentation/features.md

 - Implemented automatic profile creation on first sign-in
 - Added Row Level Security to database tables
 - Session duration: 24 hours (default) or 30 days (remember me)
+- Currently experiencing issues with email magic link authentication:
+  - Clicking links from emails results in "No authorization code provided" error
+  - The issue appears to be related to port mismatches (3000 vs 3004) in redirect URLs
+  - Environment variable loading inconsistencies between client and server components

 ### Testing Strategy
 - Test OAuth flows with Google and GitHub